2025 Annual Report

 Our commitments to equity, care, and respect shape how we work.
 We believe the strongest solutions are built alongside the educators and communities they serve.

 As new technologies reshape classrooms, we worked side-by-side with educators and leaders to thoughtfully integrate innovation into curriculum and professional learning.
 In collaboration with Colorado Education Initiative’s program ElevateAI, we provided co-design sessions with districts to support the integration of AI in middle school computer science curriculum.
-Two district units for 7th grade were co-adapted and piloted.
+Two district units for 7th grade were co-adapted and piloted, including a unit on animal prosthetics.
 The units are scheduled to be released broadly in the 2026-2027 school year.

 Improving Through Research